lurgh/infinitive-jkp717/README.md

-### Updated to include zone control
+## Updated to include zone control

-## **DISCLAIMER**
+**The original project https://github.com/acd/infinitive was written in GO; A laugage I've never used.
+My changes to the code to add zone control, while work, could be improved someone more familiar with GOLANG.**

-**The original project from '' was written in GO; A laugage I've never used.
-My changes to the code to add zone control, while work, could be improved someone more familiar with GOLANG.
+<br></br>

 # infinitive
 Infinitive impersonates a SAM on a Carrier Infinity system management bus.